How Oracle Java Licensing works:

 - Increased Licensing Requirements: If a company has 10,000 employees using Java for 500 users, you must license a minimum of 10,000 users.
 This could result in an annual cost of $1 million a year.

-- Immediate Action Required: If you already have Java SE subscriptions, you need to take immediate action, as Oracle will likely contact you soon, potentially asking you to pay millions of dollars more.
-Understand licensing, evaluate whether you’ve made the mistake of not licensing older versions of Java, consider if you can migrate off Oracle, and if not, ensure your best Oracle negotiator is ready to minimize the impact.
+- Immediate Action Required: If you already have Java SE subscriptions, you must immediately act.
+Oracle will likely contact you soon and ask you to pay millions more.
+Understand licensing, evaluate whether you’ve made the mistake of not licensing older versions of Java, consider whether you can migrate off Oracle, and if not, ensure your best Oracle negotiator is ready to minimize the impact.

 Free Java Options

-- Many companies, including Red Hat, Amazon, and Azul Systems, provide their builds of OpenJDK with varying levels of support and additional features.
+- Multiple Providers: Many companies, including Red Hat, Amazon, and Azul Systems, offer their OpenJDK builds, each with varying levels of support and additional features.

-- With Java 17, Oracle has made the Oracle JDK available under a free-to-use license for commercial and production use.
+With the release of Java 17, Oracle made the Oracle JDK available under a free-to-use license for both commercial and production environments, but with certain conditions.

-- Java 17 and later versions are free, provided you adhere to the Oracle No-Fee Terms and Conditions (NFTC) license.
+- No-Fee Terms and Conditions (NFTC): Java 17 and later versions are free under the Oracle No-Fee Terms and Conditions (NFTC) license.
+This makes them a cost-effective option, provided that you adhere to the NFTC guidelines.

 - To avoid needing a subscription, you have two options: